 A model of the disease and its management should be used to calculate the total net cost of each health technology.
 Patient-level simulation is the preferred technique.
-The model must be

-- fully transparent, with model inputs and assumptions defined and justified; - of sufficient depth to adequately represent the disease being modelled and the costs associated with it and the health care treatments at issue; - flexible enough to assess multiple scenarios under varying sets of assumptions and settings; - allow for an assessment of uncertainty in predicted costs; - populated with data that are relevant to Germany, including not only costs, but also clinical practice patterns, demographics and epidemiology;
+• The model must be

-- fully validated in terms of its accurate representation of the disease and its management, the integrity of internal calculations, and its ability to reflect external data; - rigorously peer-reviewed, with reviewers provided access to the relevant technical documents and to a fully functional and evaluable electronic version of the model.
+- o fully transparent, with model inputs and assumptions defined and justified. - o of sufficient depth to adequately represent the disease being modeled and the costs associated with it and the health care treatments at issue, - flexible enough to assess multiple scenarios under varying sets of assumptions and settings, - o allow for assessment of uncertainty in predicted costs, - fully validated in terms of its accurate representation of the disease and its management, the integrity of internal calculations, and its ability to reflect external data - All IQWiG models must undergo rigorous peer-review, with reviewers provided access to the relevant technical documents and to a fully functional and evaluable electronic version of the model.

 The cost of each health care service within the resource use profile is applied to the proportion of patients utilizing that service to derive the total cost for managing that condition or event.
-Full costing of a particular health technology requires detailed mathematical representation (modelling) of the disease or condition in terms of what may occur depending on what is done and valuation of the resources consumed.
-Patient-level simulation is the best approach for this type of modelling as it provides the necessary level of detail and imposes fewer restrictive assumptions.
+Full costing of a particular health technology requires detailed mathematical representation (modeling) of the disease or condition in terms of what may occur depending on what is done and valuation of the resources consumed.
+Patient-level simulation is the best approach for this type of modeling as it provides the necessary level of detail and imposes fewer restrictive assumptions.

-Models are analytic tools used to understand real world systems, estimate outcomes for a given set of inputs and examine the effects of changes to the system being modelled.
-In effect, any evaluation that extends beyond direct application of observed data can be considered a model [50], and even direct application usually involves some form of statistical modelling.
+Models are analytic tools used to understand real world systems, estimate outcomes for a given set of inputs and examine the effects of changes to the system being modeled.
+In effect, any evaluation that extends beyond direct application of observed data can be considered a model [49], and even direct application usually involves some form of statistical modeling.
 It is understood that models cannot represent reality perfectly: they are based on a reduced set of components and require simplifying assumptions.
 Nevertheless, it is crucial that the model be valid in the sense that it sufficiently reflects the system it represents.
-The technical document "Modelling" describes modelling approaches in health care and provides guidance on the process of developing economic models, preferred modelling techniques, and reporting of modelling studies.
+The technical supplement will describe modeling approaches in health care and provide guidance on the process of developing economic models, preferred modeling techniques, and reporting of modeling studies.